On this page

 Latitude, longitude

 Lat and lon coordinates define the center of the map.
 Both are measured in degrees.
-If you are not sure about the coordinates of a place, you can use the Set current latitude/longitude button or some web tools such as Get Lat Lon OSM.
+If you are not sure about the coordinates of a place, get them easily in our Coordinate Finder.

 Tilt and rotation